josephmawa/TextCompare/README.md

 Compare is a [free software](https://www.gnu.org/philosophy/free-sw.html) and will always be free.
 It is released under the terms of the [GNU General Public License v3.0](./LICENSE).

+## Acknowledgment

+- The UI for this app is inspired by [Workbench](https://github.com/workbenchdev/Workbench).
+Thank you Sonny Piers and the other maintainers of Workbench.
+- Internally, this app uses [js-diff](https://github.com/kpdecker/jsdiff), a JS implementation of Myers' [Difference Algorithm](http://www.xmailserver.org/diff2.pdf).
+Thank you Mark Amery and the other maintainers of js-diff.

 ## Copyright